OVI / DUI Urine Tests In Ohio

 Ohio’s DUI / OVI law makes it illegal to operate a vehicle with a prohibited level of alcohol or drugs in your urine.
 If a law enforcement official believes your alcohol or drug level is over the limit or is impairing your ability to drive, the officer may request that you take a urine test.
 Urine testing is commonly used as part of a Drug Recognition Evaluation (DRE).
 If the alcohol content is at or above .11 (but under .238), you will be cited for DUI / OVI 'per se'.
 If the alcohol concentration is at or above .238, you will be cited for DUI / OVI 'per se, high test'.
 There are also limits for various drugs, and the offenses have different mandatory penalties.

-Urine testing and other DUI/OVI issues are discussed in Shawn Dominy's book, 'I Was Charged With DUI/OVI - Now What?!'
-That book is available in bookstores, and the e-book is available for free on this website: just fill-out the form on the right side of the screen to download the e-book.Ohio OVI / DUI Lawyer With Training In Urine Testing
+Urine testing and other DUI/OVI issues are discussed in Shawn Dominy's guide, 'I Was Charged With DUI / OVI - Now What?!'
+That guide is available in bookstores, and the e-book is available for free on this website: just fill-out the form on the right side of the screen to download the e-book.Ohio OVI / DUI Lawyer With Training In Urine Testing

 For a urine test to be administered, a urine sample is collected and stored in a glass container.
 The urine sample is later analyzed using scientific techniques such as gas chromatography and mass spectrometry.
 The machine conducting the analysis calculates the concentration of alcohol and/or drugs in the urine sample and produces a printed result.
 The concentration of alcohol or drugs in the urine is not equal to the concentration of alcohol or drugs in the blood; that’s why the limits are different for blood and urine.